mondaycom/monday-sdk-js/README.md

 });
 ```

-Note: make sure the urlPath you pass is a relative URL and not an absolute URL.
+Note: Make sure the urlPath you pass is a relative URL and not an absolute URL.

 #### Close modal
 Closes the modal window.